 America’s political process can be divisive, and never more so than when candidates use the language of faith to advance their own partisan interests, or when they seek to marginalize religious minorities and emphasize their beliefs as the only truth.
 Rhetoric like that does great harm to both the American political system and American religious life…and so, preserving the boundary between religion and government is more vital than ever.

-We must keep the heat on candidates in races up and down the ballot – and from across the political spectrum – and hold them accountable for any misuse of religion on the campaign trail…and here’s how you can help.
+We must keep a watchful eye on candidates in races around the country – and from across the political spectrum – and hold them accountable for any abuse of religion on the campaign trail…and here’s how you can help.

 1250 24th St, NW • Suite 300 Washington, DC 20037 Copyright © 2013 Interfaith Alliance.
 All Rights Reserved.